Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models: Methodology

 \subsection{Temporal Semantics Extractor}

-The dynamics of graph structures within TTAGs makes summarizing nodes' textual contexts more challenging.
-Existing methods \cite{tape} that leverage LLMs for external knowledge summarization primarily focus on static text-attributed graphs.
-They typically adopt indiscriminate, one-time reasoning for each node solely based on its own text attribute.
-Such methods may be suboptimal for TTAGs as they fail to capture the contextual evolution of these graphs, where nodes' textural neighborhoods dynamically change over time.
-To address this challenge, we strategically design a novel temporal reasoning chain that empowers LLMs with the dynamic semantic summarization reasoning capability along temporal dimensions, effectively discerning the evolving linguistic nuances within neighborhood contexts.
+In this section, we propose the temporal reasoning chain to advance the LLMs with dynamic reasoning capability to extract semantic dynamics for TTAG modeling.
+It will be described below.

-\textbf{Temporal Reasoning Chain.} Now, we introduce the temporal reasoning chain that facilitates LLMs to dynamically summarize nodes’ neighborhoods along timestamps.
-However, performing LLM reasoning at every timestamp is computationally prohibitive and impractical.
-Therefore, to constrain the reasoning steps for nodes while ensuring that each LLM reasoning can access a stable and balanced number of interactions, we thoughtfully sample reasoning timestamps at equal interaction intervals, striking a delicate balance between temporal granularity and computational efficiency.
+\textbf{Temporal Reasoning Chain.} Existing LLM utilization paradigm within LLM4GTAug methods are ill-suited for semantic extraction in TTAGs, as it fails to effectively capture the dynamics of node's semantic contexts.
+To address this challenge, we design a novel temporal reasoning chain that empowers the LLMs with the dynamic semantic summarization reasoning capability across temporal dimensions, discerning the evolving linguistic nuances along timestamps.
+However, performing LLM reasoning at every timestamp remains computationally impractical.
+To ensure scalability and stability, for each node among TTAGs, we strategically sample reasoning timestamps at equal interaction intervals.
+This strategy enables {\model} to constrain the number of LLM calls and guarantee that each LLM reasoning step accesses a balanced set of interactions, striking a delicate balance between temporal granularity and cost efficiency.